• Skip to primary navigation

 Group 3: The third group was assigned to consume “fully hydrolyzed baked goods” that contained eight ppm residual gluten.

-Two of the six patients in Group 1 (the ones who consumed 200 grams per day or 80-127 ppm of gluten) had to discontinue the challenge because of symptoms (aka, the gluten was making them sick!).
-The patients in this group all had increased levels of anti–tissue transglutaminase (tTG) antibodies and small bowel deterioration.
+Two of the six patients in Group 1 (the ones who consumed 200 grams per day or 80-127 ppm of gluten) had to discontinue the challenge because the gluten was making them sick!
+The patients in this group all experienced increased levels of anti-tissue transglutaminase (tTG) antibodies and small bowel deterioration.

 Two patients in Group 2 (the ones who ate the “extensively hydrolyzed flour baked goods” at 2480 ppm residual gluten) had no clinical complaints but developed “subtotal atrophy” (aka, damage to the small intestine consistent with celiac disease).